 - Wide-brim hats: Hats provide shade for your face and neck. where your skin is at such risk.

-Using some basic clothing suggestions will repay you with healthy skin that looks younger longer.
+Using some basic clothing suggestions will repay you with healthy skin that looks younger for a longer time.

 Deeper Colors Can Increase Protection